 I’m inspired by nature and Taipei Botanical Gardens has the richest selection of plants and trees in Taipei.
-These gardens have inspired me more than most, and played a part in the setting in many of my stories, particularly in the development of the sentient Ancient Forest of Prometheus.
+These gardens inspired me, and along with other gardens and wild places around the world, played a part in the setting in some of my stories, particularly in the development of the sentient Ancient Forest of Prometheus.

 Bo Ai Road Entrance to Taipei Botanical Gardens